open-telemetry/opentelemetry-java-instrumentation/instrumentation/message-handler/message-handler-1.0/library/README.md

 # Message Handler

-This package contains handlers to instrument message system spans for a batch of messages.
+This package contains instrumentation for message systems.

-The handler will create a single new messaging span, add span links to it, and set the messaging attributes behind the scene.
-These values are based off of the messages passed in.
+The instrumentation will receive or process messages and wrap the calls in a span with appropriate attributes and span links.

-## Available Handlers
+## Available Message Receivers
 - `SqsMessageReceiver` - Receive SQS messages